saranyadurairaju/Module1-Final-Assignment-Analysis/README.md

 ### Challenges and Difficulties Encountered

 * Finding which data to compare or analyze is the difficult part of it.
-But understading the project and visualizing the data properly helps us overcome from this challenge.
+But understanding the project and visualizing the data properly helps us overcome from this challenge.

 * Though using the right formulas and charts is little challenging, Pivot table helps us to compare different categories.